moskitoo/IR-Py-Thermal/README.md

     right button - add user temperature annotation
 ```

-Alternatively if you can specify the video device directly with `-d` to skip the search routine.
-Also for T2S+ V2 users (where the camera sends raw data and doesn't do onboard processing) you can specify the `-r` option to tell the program to treat the camera stream as raw sensor data.
+Alternatively you can specify the video device directly with `-d` to skip the search routine.

+Also for T2S+ V2 users (and potentially for others, where the camera sends raw data and doesn't do onboard processing resulting in the image looking like a pixelated mess) you can specify the `-r` option to tell the program to treat the camera stream as raw sensor data.
+This will perform a few calibration routines and present you with a usable image doing the sensor processing in python.
 There is also the `-o` parameter which adds an offset to the entire frames temperature values.
-This is useful for calibrating the camera.
-Example:
+This is useful for calibrating the camera since the raw mode sometimes ends up with a constant offset to the image, but this is specific to the camera and thus can be found once and then used for subsequent runs.

+### Examples

+Example that reads device `/dev/video14` in raw mode and adds an offset of -12.3 to the temperature values:

 ```
-./pyplot.py -d /dev/video14 -r -o -12.3
+python ./pyplot.py -d /dev/video14 -r -o -12.3
 ```

 ![pyplot output](docs/pyplot-output1.png)